-If you have experienced sexual abuse at a massage parlor or spa, you may be able to file civil claims and criminal charges against the perpetrator.
+If you’ve experienced sexual abuse at a massage parlor or spa, you may be able to file criminal charges or a civil lawsuit against the perpetrator.
 In most cases, you can bring criminal charges against the individual who assaulted you, but you may also be able to bring civil claims against the establishment where the perpetrator worked.

 Criminal vs. Civil Claims

 Criminal claims of sexual misconduct are usually initiated by contacting law enforcement who perform investigations and, if warranted, issue a warrant for the perpetrators arrest.
 Documentation is compiled in an arrest report, and generally speaking, this information is publicly available.
 Victims file reports in criminal cases, and cases are brought by a prosecutor on behalf of the victim.
 Prosecutors often file criminal cases against the individual perpetrator.
 The punishment is often fines and jail time.

 On the other hand, civil claims are filed by private individuals, most often through an attorney.
 Victims filing civil claims alleging sexual misconduct in spas may seek damages against the massage therapist for their actions as well as the spa owner and the franchises for negligence.
 Civil claims allow victims to recover medical expenses or compensation for pain and suffering resulting from the incident through civil courts, in addition to fines and jail time that may be ordered in a criminal proceeding.

 Court documents and the procedure for filing such can be overwhelming, and the process confusing.
 However, the best way to ensure that you file the correct documents in a timely manner is by consulting with a lawyer experienced with handling sexual assault claims.

 How much compensation can I receive if my massage therapist abused me?